Exploring a large database

 Having applications in mind

 Very often in business, database are the backend of some frontend applications with GUI that one can interact with.
-Therefore, it is not a bad idea to use the frontend application first hand to see what's possible, the meaning of a column, relationships of columns in a table etc.
+Therefore, it is not a bad idea to use the frontend application first hand to see what's possible, the meaning of a column, how it relates to other columns etc.

 This can be a back-and-forth process, while doing analytics work, check the GUI to see where are the column names appear in the application, gradually completing a good mental picture of the 'geography' of the tables.